 But I’ll tell you that in the week I’ve been using the meal/exercise plan she made me, I’ve already noticed a difference.
 I’m not as hungry throughout the day or even at night when I’m used to eating a large dinner.
 I feel more alert during the day, less emotional, and more energized despite the soreness in my muscles from working out.
 I’ve lost weight, and I’m confident I’ll be able to keep it off due to the slight toning I already see in my muscles.
 Chocolate cake might taste just as good as being thin feels, but I’m starting to think it might not taste quite as good as living healthy feels.

+Get a Buddy!
 I invite you to join me on my journey to a healthier me!
-I’ll soon be posting tips and tricks that have worked for me getting started, diet ideas, and exercise plans.
 Hopefully I’ll also be able to tell you in a few months that I have reached my goal!
 For now, I’m just taking it a week at a time.
-Hope to see you all back here again soon for my Tips and Tricks!

 Disclaimer: I do not get any referral bonus or reward for mentioning Thinkfit Lifestyle.
 However, I would still recommend you check out her website and give Dez a try!
 I have personally seen many of her clients progress over the last few months, and I can confidently say she knows how best to help all kinds of people, ages, and body shapes.
 She does in-person appointments for Utah clients but also does Skype appointments for her clients out of the state.
 Dez helps with meal and exercise plans for people wanting to lose weight, gain muscle, eat healthier and more.
 Here is her website again: thinkfitllc.com